sarangkh/page_object_model_cypress/test-coding-challenge/README.md

 npm run  test

+Note:-

+"delete:reports": "del /f /s /q cypress\\reports 1>nul" this command might not run for Mac.
+I have developed this on windows and couldent tests it for Mac.
+If this fails please modify "test" attribute in packae.json as below and execute and run again using npm run test:-

+    "test": "npm run scripts || npm run posttest",

 this will execute both the tests in headless mode and generated HTML report at the end of the execution.

 Please refer to support/index.js for method to attach screenshots report and  scripts in package.json